Year-Round Zesty Citrus Garden

 Back to Inflourish: Cebu Blog

-December brings the planting season for my favorite munggos.
+December is the planting season for my favorite: munggos.
 This magnificent bean is the base ingredient for my favorite foods–tinunuang ng munggos, sotanghon, hopia, and halo-halo.
 Munggos (Vigna radiata or mung bean) is used in many regional dishes around the Philippines.

 Photo 1.
 Vegetables added to Munggo dishes: (clockwise from top left) ampalaya, kamatis, spinach, alugbati, kamunggay